mjf1406/worksheet-generators/README.md

 - FEATURE: achievements
   - given to students once they reach certain thresholds for each behavior/redemption item
   - if they have the achievement, a badge is displayed on their profile
-- FEATURE: Expectations grid to manage expectations for each student for
+- PAGE: Expectations grid to manage expectations for each student for
   - word count
   - presentation length
   - vocab. sentence length
   - put a card for this on the student dashboard
+- PAGE: Reward Items --- students can see what they can purchase with their points easily.
 - PAGE: Class Dashboard
   - behavior streaks
     - positive